matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 let cred_4 = WalletCredentials::from_eth_signer(address, custom_signer, Network::Rinkeby);
 ```

-Using both the `WalletCredentials` and `Provider` objects, you can create a wallet:
+Once the `WalletCredentials` and `Provider` objects are set, you can create a wallet:

 ```rust
 use zksync::Wallet;